 The manufacturing industry can deploy computer vision systems to perform rotary die cutting to be as precise as laser cutting to cut any sort of design.
 Once the design pattern is fed to the computer vision system, the system will guide the die cutting machine, be it laser or rotary cutting, to perform cutting accurately.

 5. Predictive Maintenance

 Some manufacturing processes happen at critical temperatures and environmental conditions, so material degradation or corrosion is common.
 This results in equipment deformation.
 If not handled early, this can result in severe losses and halt the manufacturing process.
 For this reason, manufacturers employ corrosion engineers to ensure the health of machines and avoid corrosion as a part of predictive maintenance.
 Manufacturers conduct constant monitoring of equipment manually.
-Computer vision systems however, can constantly monitor the equipment based on various metrics.
-If any deviation from metrics suggest corrosion, the computer vision systems can alert the respective managers to carry out maintenance activities proactively.
+Computer vision systems, however, can constantly monitor the equipment based on various metrics.
+If any deviation from metrics suggests corrosion, the computer vision systems can alert the respective managers to carry out maintenance activities proactively.

 6. Safety and Security Standards

 Employees in the manufacturing industry work in exceedingly dangerous conditions, so the risk of injury is much higher.
 Not adhering to safety and security standards can cause serious injury or even death.
 The manufacturing plants are required to abide by safety standards enforced by governing authorities and companies that fail to adhere to these standards must face penalties.